 In the field, it was common to see belts held together with green guntape or metal keepers from the 1951 Pattern waistbelt.
 The "Y Strap" braces were thin and unpadded and dug into the shoulders.
 Some soldiers modified their web by replacing the Y Strap with American M1956 or M1967 load bearing suspenders.

-The WE'64 set employed by Canadian MPs in the field normally consisted of a 2 1/4" (5.7 cm) wide waistbelt with green plastic buckle, "Y Strap" brace and (left to right)gas mask and carrier, bayonet, mess tin carrier, canteen carrier, grenade pouch and compass case.
+The WE'64 set employed by Canadian MPs in the field normally consisted of a 2 1/4" (5.7 cm) wide waistbelt with green plastic buckle, supported by a "Y Strap" brace.
 The position of the equipment items on the belt in the field could vary according to individual preference or Unit Orders, however the bayonet was always worn over the left hip.
 In hot climates, two canteens were sometimes worn.
 In the early 1970s it was common practice to attach a First Field Dressing to the Y strap and occasionally a second dressing was taped to the waistbelt or worn under the helmet cover.
 Pistols were not normally carried in the field by MPs, the C1 submachinegun was the standard weapon.
 No magazine carriers were produced for the WE'64, rifle magazines were carried in purpose designed pockets in the Combat uniform.
 SMG magazines were carried either in the Combat pockets or in 1951 Pattern pouches attached to the web belt.

 The WE '64 Compass Carrier was a new design accomodating (among other similar patterns) the Silva Type 15 (Ranger) Compass.